Toyosu Fish Market Dining Guide: Get Mouthwatering Delicacies You Won't Find Anywhere Else

 It started in 1938 as an izakaya (Japanese-style pub), and later the first owner shifted the focus to fried foods after training in a western-style restaurant.

-The A Set Meal (1,750 yen including tax) is a popular menu item, with a fried prawn, crab cream croquette, and pork loin cutlet.
-The crispy fried prawn is pleasingly large!
+The A Set Meal is one of the most popular choices, featuring a fried prawn, a crab cream croquette, and a pork loin cutlet.
+The fried prawn is especially impressive, with a satisfying crunch and generous size.

 The menu has a rich selection of tasty dishes made with fresh seafood products from the market and the finest meats from butcher shops.